 Vibrant hues are used to the hilt in a Muslim wedding scene, which also features a multitude of colorful vintas.

 These stunning visuals make Thy Womb a lyrical ode to Tawi-Tawi.

-(CLICK HERE to read the rest of the review on PEP.ph’s microsite on the Metro Manila Film Festival)
+(CLICK HERE to learn more about Thy Womb through PEP.ph's microsite on the Metro Manila Film Festival)